agricolamz/lingglosses/docs/index.md

 With names settled you can reference example (@my_ex) in the text using the following code `(@my_ex)`.

-So this kind of example referncing can be used with `lingglosses` examples like in (@lingglosses1) and (@lingglosses2).
+So this kind of example referencing can be used with `lingglosses` examples like in (@lingglosses1) and (@lingglosses2).
 The only important details are:

 * change your code chunk argument to `echo = FALSE` (or specify it for all code chunks with the following comand in the begining of the document `knitr::opts_chunk$set(echo = FALSE")`);
 * do not put an empty line between reference line (with `(@...)`) and the code chunk with `linggloses` code.